 Other Details That Will Help

-In addition to the introduction itself, there are other details that will help your dogs have a smooth adjustment when you get a new dog
+In addition to knowing how to introduce dogs, there are other details that will help your dogs have a smooth adjustment when you get a new dog

 Spend Individual Time with Each Dog